-- is the main driver of the project

-- is eligible as per the list in section 5.2

-- is making a cash contribution to the project.
+- is eligible as per the list in section 5.25.2 above - is making a cash contribution to the project.

 It is the responsibility of the lead applicant to make sure the appropriate arrangements are in place to manage the project partners.